codegarden13/dev-docker-php/readme.md

 ## Security

-Change the passwords, use the .env file !
+Change passwords, use the .env file !